Hideousmon/SPLayout/README.md

 * Figures can be shown when it is required in the inverse design regions.
 * Able to get magnetic field intensity from field regions.
 * Able to get power of the sources with specific wavelengths.

+### Version 0.3.7 (Feb 21, 2022)
+* Able to set items enable/disable for those saved in list or numpy.ndarray.
+* Optimize pixels regions for faster creating.